-Ducks have a bit of a bad rap, people accuse them of being messy, loud and smelly, which is true they are all three of those things- but they are so much more too.
+Ducks have a bit of a bad rap, people accuse them of being messy, loud, and smelly, which is true they are all three of those things- but they are so much more too.
 They also have the most personality of all the birds I’ve had, their probably my favorite too (shh don’t tell the chickens).

 Your ducklings will need food that is high in protein to support their fast growth.
 At around 3 weeks they really begin to grow and you’ll want to switch their feed to a lower protein feed (16 -18%) if you can’t find a lower protein feed mix in raw oats to replace 25% of the food.

-Duckings don’t require heat as long as chickens, start the brooder off at 90 degrees F using a heat lamp or Brinsea EcoGlow Brooder.
+Duckings don’t require heat as long as chickens, start the brooder off at 90 degrees F using a heat lamp (read more about using a brooder heat lamp) or Brinsea EcoGlow Brooder.
 Decrease the temperature 1 degree a day.
 By the end of the first week aim for the temperature to be around 83 degrees F. By the end of week two aim for the temperature to be around 76 degrees F. By the end of week three the temperature should be around 69.

 By week 3 you can begin introducing them to the great outdoors on warm days (at least 65 degrees F) Make sure they are in a secure pen so no predators can attack them.
 They can be moved outside permanently anytime after week 4.

 Here are some great tips to help you get started raising ducklings: